Can I Refuse a Nurse Case Manager?

 You Have Rights When It Comes to Nurse Case Managers and Medical Appointments

 As an injured employee, you have rights when it comes to dealing with nurse case managers.
-Knowing these rights can help you maintain control over your treatment and the information shared about your case.
+Knowing these rights can help you maintain control over your treatment and the information developed and shared about your case.

-- You can say no to having a nurse case manager join you during medical appointments.
+• You can say no to having a nurse case manager join you during medical appointments.
 This is your right to privacy.
 You need to feel comfortable and open with your doctor without feeling watched.
 Nurse case managers have no right to attend your medical exams or tell you what to do, but if you let them do it, then they will.

-- While you can’t stop the nurse case manager from talking to your doctor outside of appointments, you can tell your doctor you prefer they not discuss your case with the nurse case manager.
+• Talking to your doctor.
+You can’t stop the nurse case manager from talking to your doctor outside of appointments, you can tell your doctor you prefer they not discuss your case with the nurse case manager.
 Your doctor does not have to talk to a nurse case manager, but if you let them do it, they probably will.

 How an Injured Worker Can Handle Nurse Case Manager Interferences